 Call for an end to live export: The grim fate for many sheep in Australia is to be loaded onto ships in the live export trade.
 Exported to countries with no laws to protect them, these animals can suffer unspeakable abuses — including having their throats cut whilst fully conscious.
 Click here to urge your MP to support a ban on live animal exports.

 Make your choices count: Caught in a profit driven industry, sheep are forced to endure these painful procedures because of demand for lamb, mutton and wool.
 But fortunately, the choices we make at the dinner table (and when buying clothes) can spare them.
 By making the choice to eat more meat-free meals, or take animals off your plate completely, you can help protect sheep and save lives.
-Check out our guide to cruelty-free living to find out more about how your every-day choices can a kinder world for sheep.
+Check out our guide to compassionate living to find out more about how your every-day choices can help shape a kinder world for sheep.